 What do you enjoy most about working on journey mapping projects?

 One of the benefits of a career spent in consulting is the chance to work on similar problems across vastly different industries and finding opportunities to bring in knowledge and experience from a seemingly unrelated case.
 Most companies believe that their customer’s journey is unique, but in my experience, customer journeys are unique in some ways and similar in others; it is always a question of degree.
 Whether a customer is buying a new family car, negotiating the purchase of a major piece of capital equipment at work, or contemplating knee replacement surgery, there are common customer needs at work in all cases, and parallels that exist which.

 Second, customer journeys are inherently interesting.
 We read books and watch movies because we like to hear other peoples’ stories.
 Quantitative research is vitally important to making business decisions, but statistics and data can be flat and faceless.
 Customer journey maps, by contrast, are multi-dimensional and colorful.
 Sometimes they are fun, and sometimes they are painful—I learned this last year studying the journey of cancer patients—but always they bring customers to life in a way that survey data never can.
 Ultimately, we are in the business of innovating for people, not data points.
 Customer journey mapping keeps people front and center.

-Learn more about journey mapping at our upcoming webinar, "Using Journey Maps to Transform the Customer Experience".
+Learn more about journey mapping at our recent webinar, "Using Journey Maps to Transform the Customer Experience".